-Admission to the Master of Science in Professional Computer Science program is competitive: only the best qualified applicants are offered a seat.
+Admission to all three master's programs is competitive: only the best qualified applicants are offered a seat.
 Therefore, it is imperative that students familiarize themselves with the admission requirements in order to ensure they submit a strong application.
 Since conditional and qualifying admission offers are made very rarely and only in exceptional cases, students who qualify for regular admission have higher chances of acceptance than those who only qualify for conditional or qualifying admission.

-In order for students to succeed in the this program, it is expected that they have the following knowledge/experience prior to beginning their studies:
+In order for students to succeed in any of our three programs, it is expected that they have the following knowledge/experience prior to beginning their studies:

 - Ability to program in Java, Python and C++.
 Familiarity with programming and ability to learn new languages.
 Students planning to take courses in computer graphics, computer vision, etc. may not need Java and C++ but need Matlab.

 - Knowledge of advanced math - calculus, linear algebra and advanced statistics.

 - Knowledge of data structures and algorithms, databases, and operating systems.

 Regular admission is the preferred route for this program.
 To qualify, students must satisfy the admission requirements laid out here as well as the University's admission requirements for a master's program, as stated in SFU Graduate Regulation 1.3.6a.